Angiesemerjian/cse15l-lab-reports/Lab5.md

     run_java()
 ```

 The issue is how the java runtime locates the working directory when invoked from the Python script.
 To make sure that the `data.txt` file is found we must modify `runner.py`.
-We have to set the java runtimes working directory explicitly using the `cwd` parameter in the `subproess.run`.
+We have to set the java runtimes working directory explicitly using the `cwd` parameter in the `subprocess.run`.

 ---
 # Part 2 #